 Get a $10,000 advance in 3 days or less

 The Economic Injury Disaster Loan (EIDL) is an emergency program intended to offer small business loans up to $2M (with an interest of 3.75% and a repayment term up to 30 years) to cover ordinary and necessary business expenses during certain disasters and emergencies.
-It also includes a grant for eligible businesses to receive a cash advance of up to $10,000 that you're not required to repay.
+It also included a grant up to $10,000 for eligible businesses but it is no longer available.

-There have been recent reports, however, that (i) the SBA has unofficially capped the maximum loan amount to $150K per applicant and (ii) the advance will provide $1K per employee up to a maximum of $10K based on the number of your employees as of January 31, 2020.
+There have been reports, however, that the SBA has capped the maximum loan amount to $150K per applicant.

 Option 2 - Paycheck Protection Program ("PPP")